sachink777/Deep_Learning_ANN_MNIST_Dataset/README.md

 ANN -  ANN is Artificial Neural Network it is also known as MLP (Multi Layer Perceptron).

-Transfer Learning  -  Transfer lreaning is technique where we can use pretrained model to train the new model.
+Transfer Learning  -  Transfer learning is technique where we can use the pretrained model to train the new model.
 It helps to reduce computational power and gives better result.

 Batch Normalization  - Batch Normalization is mostly used in Deep Neural Netwroks to prevent vanishing gradient and exploding gradient problem.